 None of this is fair to John Donaldson, of course.
 It’s not his fault that he was born a black man in 1891 and that the Negro Leagues didn’t have an organized structure until he was 29 years old and, apparently, past his prime.
 On the other hand, life isn’t fair.

-For Donaldson, a career as a barnstormer was a path that he chose, seemingly for financial reasons.
+With the caveat that this is pure speculation based on what I’ve read, it seems to me that Donaldson’s career as a barnstormer was a path that he chose, seemingly for financial reasons.
 Although, obviously, he couldn’t have known that, 100 years later, the Negro National League would be considered on par with the American and National Leagues, but the disparity of talent had to be obvious.

 So, Donaldson could have remained with the Monarchs or in one of the other organized leagues for black players.
 He could have continued to participate against the best black players of the era.
 Starting in 1922, when he was 31 years old, playing against inferior competition was a choice.
 Most Negro League Hall of Famers played or pitched into their late 30s or early 40s, and, of course, Donaldson did pitch until he was 49.